 There is no Crisis of Wealth in America Today

 There is no crisis of real wealth in America today.
 This present crisis concerns money, not our true wealth or what is needed by people and society to live.
 Amazingly, nothing has changed from one day to the next when it comes to what is necessary for people to live.
 There is more than enough housing, education and health care to go around.
 We have more than enough food to feed the world.
 But, apparently, there is not enough to pay in cash for all of it.
 As I have already mentioned, currently, 10% of the world’s people control or own 93% of the wealth.
 If the materials for living, were distributed with charity and care as if everybody mattered, if we actually followed the United States Constitution and everyone was given the right to life, liberty and the pursuit of happiness, the good news is that there is more than enough to go around.

-There is no economic crisis.
+Let me say it again; there is no economic crisis.
 There is a financial crisis and a moral one.
-There is a perversion of morality and ‘decency,’ what Joe Welch accused Senator McCarthy of.
-This perversion shows itself in both finance and economics, but these are only the results of this lack of morality.
+There is a perversion of morality and loss of ‘decency,’ what Joe Welch accused Senator McCarthy of.
+This perversion of the heart shows itself in both finance and economics, but these are only the results of a lack of morality.
 They are the leaves on a tree that is sick, they are the symptoms of the sickness.
 They are not the roots of the problem; the problem is at the root of the tree, not the leaves.
 It is in the soil in which those roots draw sustenance.
-It is in the heart of every one of us.
+This root is in the heart of each and every one of us.

 If we want to change the world, political and economic changes are necessary.
 But, they are not enough.
 The heart of every one of us must change.
 How many times have we seen the idealistic proponents of a revolution become the new oppressors?
 Almost every time it happens that way.
 If we want to change the world we must start with those closest to us.
 We must start with our own intimates, our own family and our own community, we must start with ourselves.